 I remember standing in the front yard with my mom, watching the smoke curl out from my bedroom window.
 I felt adult-sized responsibility for the first time, and the terrible burden of not being able to make things right.
 This mistake was too much.
 I had actually burned the house down.

 Many ages and stages later, I find myself experiencing fire of a different sort.
 Last week, this letter sparked some very dry cultural tinder, with millions of people passionately weighing in on modesty, our culture, and parenting in 2013.
 There were cheers, jeers, and many thoughtful questions, and we all witnessed the voracious power of social media.

 A few days into the fray, I sat down and read my letter to teenage girls once again.
-I tried to approach it as someone dropping in to meet me for the first time – someone who had never read a prior Given Breath post – and as someone who didn’t know our family.
+I tried to approach it as someone dropping in to meet me for the first time (which was about ten million of you).
+I tried to read it from the perspective of someone who had never read a prior Given Breath post; as someone who didn’t know me or our family.

 “When you pass through the waters, I will be with you; and the rivers, they shall not overwhelm you.
 When you walk through fire you shall not be burned, and the flame shall not consume you.
 For I am the Lord your God, the Holy One of Israel, your Savior.”
 (Isaiah 43)